Coupled Vlasov and non-Newtonian fluid dynamics: existence and large-time behavior: Introduction

 \subsection{Outline of the paper}

 The rest of this paper is organized as follows.
-In Section \ref{sec_gw}, we prove the global existence of weak solutions by constructing approximate solutions and passing to the limit in two steps: first as the Galerkin dimension tends to infinity, and then as the mollification parameter vanishes.
+In Section \ref{sec_gw}, we prove the global existence of weak solutions by constructing approximate solutions and passing to the limit in two steps: first as the Galerkin dimension tends to infinity, and then as the mollification parameter vanishes, which results in a local-in-time weak solutions.
+Then we use the energy inequality to extend this local solution to any finite time interval.
 Section \ref{sec_lt} is devoted to the large-time behavior of regular solutions.
 Under a boundedness assumption on the particle density, we establish decay estimates for a modulated energy functional, with the rate depending on the power-law exponent of the fluid.